speechbrain/speechbrain/recipes/Voicebank/enhance/MetricGAN-U/README.md

-# MetricGAN+ Recipe for Enhancement
+# MetricGAN-U Recipe for Enhancement

 This recipe implements MetricGAN-U recipe for enhancement as described in the paper [MetricGAN-U: Unsupervised speech enhancement/ dereverberation based only on noisy/ reverberated speech](https://arxiv.org/abs/2110.05866)